-Back in the day, you didn’t really have much in your house requiring protection.
+Back in the day, you didn’t really have much in your house requiring protection — much less a home security system.
 Also you were crazy tough, so one of those flimsy chain deals was sufficient to protect your crappy apartment.
-But now that you’re a dad, you’re almost certain the world is full of dangerous psychopaths hell bent on disrupting your gentle home life.
+But now that you’re a dad, you’re almost certain the world is full of dangerous psychopaths hell-bent on disrupting your gentle home life.
 And when those scary clowns come knocking, you want something that’ll keep them out.
 Because otherwise you’ll be Taken by a Liam Neeson level rage when you’d prefer to focus on Love, Actually.

 The perfect solution to security fears often appears to be a home security system.
 But, unfortunately, those systems may leave you with a false sense of that thing they’re supposed to provide.
 So, here are some things to consider when you’re investing in the safety of your family.

 If you’re going to purchase a home security system, research is crazy necessary.
 The fact is no single system will be perfect for protecting your family and your property.
 That said, there are several systems with known weaknesses that are easily exploited by home invaders.

 Wireless Home Security Systems That Use Radio Signals

 Systems using radio signals are still in production despite being big in the ’90s.
 They work by sending radio relays between entry points and a central hub.
 The problem is that the signals are super vulnerable, much like the ones you send your partner when you want to get it on.

 So burglars, with minimal equipment investment, can capture or disrupt those signals.
 They can also play the signals back to disarm the system or suppress alarms.
 It’s what allowed some good-guy hackers (they exist!) to break into a host of popular name-brand systems back in 2014, as reported by Wired.

 Internet Of Things (IoT) Smart Home Security Systems